amalgamaria/droso_toxicogenomics-genetic_variation_and_sexual_dimorphism_in_susceptibility_to_4_methylimidazole/raw_data/README.md

 DGRP3_204_4methyl.csv
 - This file contains four headers: Line, Sex, Mean, and StError
-- This file is for male and femae DGRP3 flies tested on their respective concentrations (15 mM for males and 30 mM for females).
+- This file is for male and female DGRP3 flies tested on their respective concentrations (15 mM for males and 30 mM for females).

 DGRP2_female_15.csv
 - This file contains six headers: Line, Sex, Mean, StError, Concentration, and Exposure